codershubinc/open-api-TS/README.md

 $ bun install or $ npm install
 ```

+For more information on the available API endpoints, please refer to the [API Endpoints Documentation](src/api/v0.1/api-endpoints.md).

 ## Contributing

 We welcome contributions!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this project.